daghanacay/mcp-workshop/README.md

 Optional Task: You can continue changing the code and update it as you wish.
 For example, add new functionality like writing a file.

-Once you are happy with the code, check it with the code I have created: `git checkout server-code`
+Once you are happy with the code, check it with the code I have created: `git checkout generated-code`

 ## Run MCP inspector to check if the server is working